 All students producing theses/dissertations in the School of Informatics are asked to produce an electronic archive of their thesis.
 These theses are an extremely valuable resource for other researchers and for students doing projects in the future.
 The electronic archive enables them to make a stronger contribution, building on work that has gone before, and appropriately putting their work in context and acknowledging previous contributions.

 For this reason, you are asked to also submit a PDF document electronically.

 There may be some people who have good reasons why their theses cannot or should not be made part of an electronic archive.
 Those people should ensure that their supervisor knows the reasons and tick the appropriate box on the submission page.
 Nevertheless they must still submit the thesis electronically so that it is available in that form for the external examiners.

-You are asked to make an archive of your thesis in pdf format as follows:
+You are asked to make an submit of your thesis in pdf format as follows:

 Most word processing packages have the option to save a file as pdf, so generating your thesis in pdf format should be straightforward.
 For example, if you are using LaTeX, on a DICE machine you can use pdflatex to convert your thesis directly from latex to pdf as follows: